 APIs can also connect with ELDs (electronic logging devices), mobile apps, and other transportation and tracking-related devices to get real-time data for the best results.
 In fact, these integrations allow shippers, businesses, and other stakeholders to have end-to-end visibility of the supply chain and logistics processes.

-Many businesses are already using enterprise systems to automate processes.
+3. Easy Integration with Back-end Apps Many businesses are already using enterprise systems to automate processes.
 Using freight APIs allows these systems to be linked digitally to other systems as required to get real-time data about spot rates, live rates, location tracking, route changes, updated information, and POD documentation.

 APIs let businesses customize their SaaS (software as a service) application easily.
-For instance, your software may not have the exact interface required for logistics businesses, but using APIs for shipping and e-commerce, a custom extension can be created and deployed easily.
+For instance, your software may not have the exact interface required for logistics businesses, but using APIs for freight and e-commerce, a custom extension can be created and deployed easily.

+How Can Freight API Integration Create Value in Logistics?
 With economies becoming more global, we see more and more businesses and supply chains becoming digital.

 The COVID-19 pandemic has ensured that this digitalization gets even more entrenched in supply chain and logistics processes.
 As a result, the logistics networks have become more and more competitive.